BANKER

 Luis Valls’ Governance at Banco Popular – Fourth Stage

-In the fourth stage, the bank reaped the benefits of these new management measures, which, though not immediate, brought with them an important turning point: In the early 1990s, Popular was recognized as the most profitable, efficient, and even the best bank in the world.
+In the fourth stage, the bank reaped the benefits of these new management measures, which, though not immediate, brought with them a milestone: In the early 1990s, Popular was recognized as the most profitable, efficient, and even the best bank in the world.
 That’s what you call a job well done.
-An unexpected internal mishap was to overshadow this happiness.
+An unexpected internal mishap would overshadow this happiness.
 The manager of a small branch in Santander caused a six billion pesetas loss (approximately one-sixth of the bank’s profit at the time).
-Displaying one of his core principles, transparency, which underpinned his governance, Luis Valls brought what had happened into the open, addressed the claims, and absorbed the created shortfall.
+Displaying one of his core principles, transparency, which underpinned his governance, Luis Valls shed light on what had happened, addressed the claims, and absorbed the created shortfall.
 However, this internal crisis prompted Valls to enter a new stage.

 Luis Valls’ Governance at Banco Popular – Fifth Stage